Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Results

 \section{Results}

 In this section, we validate our control approach in simulation and hardware experiments on a Unitree A1 robot.
-All the hardware experiment's computation runs on a single PC (Intel i7-6500U, 2.5 GHz, 64-bit).
-For simulation, the control system is implemented in ROS Noetic with the Gazebo 11 simulator, which provides a high-fidelity simulation of the A1 robot.
-A video showcasing the results accompanies this paper\footnote{\url{https://youtu.be/QmwyysdTk1k}}.
+All the hardware experiments' computations run on a single PC (Intel i7-6500U, 2.5 GHz, 64-bit).
+For simulation, the control system is implemented using ROS Noetic in the Gazebo 11 simulator, which provides a high-fidelity simulation of the A1 robot.
+A video showcasing the results accompanies this paper\footnote{\url{https://youtu.be/5t1mSh0q3lk}}.

 We set the control parameters for MPC, the adaption law, and the low-pass filter as presented in Table \ref{tab:parameter}.
 We use one set of parameters for all the experiments with different locomotion gaits, indicating that our approach is easily generalizable.
 The following subsections will introduce different experiment results in terms of model and environment uncertainty (see \figref{fig: terrain experiment}).
 In each experiment, the robot starts by using a balance controller to stand up and then switches to the MPC framework for walking or running.